marnoux/stunning-dollop/README.md

-### If Hillary Clinton were a man, I don't think she would get 5% of the vote.
-And the beautiful thing is women don't like her
+### If you see somebody getting ready to throw a tomato, knock the crap out of them, would you?
+Seriously.